-Setting Meaning Encryption Sets the encryption that is appropriate for the selected Windows system Required If you activate the Encryption function, you need to remove the -sec-tls -sec-nla entries from the Additional options input field.
+Setting Meaning Input Encryption Sets the encryption that is appropriate for the selected Windows system Required If you activate the Encryption function, you need to remove the -sec-tls -sec-nla entries from the Additional options input field.
 If problems occur, try to set up a connection with the encryption function deactivated.
 The Windows log files are required for analysis.
-Color depth Setting for the display of the external system on the control Required Locally effective keys Shortcuts for automatically switching to the next active connection and workspace or desktop Required Default setting: Super_R corresponds to the right DIADUR key and switches between the active connections ■ F12 switches between the workspaces or desktops It is possible to adjust the default settings or to make additional entries Max. connection time Waiting time for connection Required (seconds) If this timeout is exceeded, the connection could not be established Additional options Available only to authorized specialists Required Additional command lines with transfer parameters If you activate the Encryption function, you need to remove the -sec-tls -sec-nla entries from the Additional options input field.
+Color depth Setting for the display of the external system on the control Required Locally effective keys Shortcuts for automatically switching to the next active connection and workspace or desktop Default setting: Required Super_R corresponds to the right DIADUR key and switches between the active connections ■ F12 switches between the workspaces or desktops With the touchscreen of the MANUALplus 620, you can select the workspace or desktop via the touch keyboard.
+It is possible to adjust the default settings or to make additional entries Max. connection time Waiting time for connection Required (seconds) If this timeout is exceeded, the connection could not be established Additional options Available only to authorized specialists Required Additional command lines with transfer parameters If you activate the Encryption function, you need to remove the -sec-tls -sec-nla entries from the Additional options input field.
 Pass USB devices through Passing the USB devices (e.g. 3-D mouse for operating CAD programs) connected to the control through to the Windows computer Optional This requires installation of the Eltima EveUSB software on the Windows computer.
 All USB devices that have been passed through are not available on the control while the connection to the Windows computer is active.